 crisis is the scheduled burning out of the sun - estimated to be about thirty five billion years away.

 In downtown Denver we got lost, because our map was out of date.
-After failing to raise anyone on
+After failing to raise anyone

-the punch line).
+(That's not the punch line).